 Marijuana has been shown to alleviate symptoms of a huge variety of serious medical conditions including cancer, AIDS, and glaucoma, and is often an effective alternative to synthetic painkillers.

-Marijuana prohibition has also thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine, making efforts to reform medical marijuana laws particularly difficult.
+Marijuana prohibition has thwarted research within the United States to uncover the best and most effective uses for marijuana as a medicine.
+Legalization would allow research into marijuana’s medical benefits to move forward.

 Advocates Applaud Sensible and Compassionate Action

 Trenton, NJ— Gov. Chris Christie drew praise from medical marijuana advocates as he announced he would remove certain restrictions from the state’s medical marijuana program.

 Watch Dr. Sanjay Gupta's groundbreaking documentary "WEED" at 8 p.m.
 ET August 11 on CNN.

 (CNN) -- Over the last year, I have been working on a new documentary called "Weed."
 The title "Weed" may sound cavalier, but the content is not.

 I traveled around the world to interview medical leaders, experts, growers and patients.
 I spoke candidly to them, asking tough questions.
 What I found was stunning.

 (CNN) -- The city of Berkeley, California, is trying to stop the U.S. government from closing a medical marijuana dispensary and filed a federal court claim Wednesday, attorneys said.

 In the latest strategy against federal attempts to shut down marijuana shops, the city contends the U.S. civil action would harm the city by depriving it of hundreds of thousands of dollars in taxes, paid over a period of years, according to Drug Policy Alliance, a nonprofit group whose attorneys are representing the city.